HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/processing_config.rst

      - Definition
      - Options/example
    * - to_archive
-     - metadata_db_url
-     - archive_db_url
-     - anomaly_db_url
-   * - if True, the processor will save all products, anomalies and metadata in the archive, anomaly and metadata database.
+     - if True, the processor will save all products, anomalies and metadata in the archive, anomaly and metadata database.
+     - True/False
+   * - metadata_db_url
      - path to sql database for the metadata
+     - e.g., sqlite:///waterhypernet/HYPSTAR/Processed/metadata.db
+   * - archive_db_url
      - path to sql database for the archive
+     - e.g., sqlite:///waterhypernet/HYPSTAR/Processed/archive.db
+   * - anomaly_db_url
      - path to sql database for the anoamlies
-   * - True/False
-     - e.g., sqlite:////home/cgoyens/waterhypernet/HYPSTAR/Processed/metadata.db
-     - e.g., sqlite:////home/cgoyens/waterhypernet/HYPSTAR/Processed/archive.db
-     - e.g., sqlite:////home/cgoyens/waterhypernet/HYPSTAR/Processed/anomaly.db

-.. list-table:: [Databases]
-   :widths: 10 20 10
-   :header-rows: 1

-   * - Configuration parameter
-     - Definition
-     - Options/example
-   * - to_archive
-     - metadata_db_url
-     - archive_db_url
-     - anomaly_db_url
-   * - if True, the processor will save all products, anomalies and metadata in the archive, anomaly and metadata database.
-     - path to sql database for the metadata
-     - path to sql database for the archive
-     - path to sql database for the anoamlies
-   * - True/False
-     - e.g., sqlite:////home/cgoyens/waterhypernet/HYPSTAR/Processed/metadata.db
-     - e.g., sqlite:////home/cgoyens/waterhypernet/HYPSTAR/Processed/archive.db
-     - e.g., sqlite:////home/cgoyens/waterhypernet/HYPSTAR/Processed/anomaly.db
+     - e.g., sqlite:///waterhypernet/HYPSTAR/Processed/anomaly.db

 .. list-table:: [Metadata]